The-Sequence-Ontology/Specifications/gff3.md

     23  ctg123 .
 CDS             5000  5500  .  +  1  ID=cds00004;Parent=mRNA00003;Name=edenprotein.4
     24  ctg123 .
 CDS             7000  7600  .  +  1  ID=cds00004;Parent=mRNA00003;Name=edenprotein.4

 Lines beginning with '##' are directives (sometimes called pragmas or meta-data) and provide meta-information about the document as a whole.
 Blank lines should be ignored by parsers and lines beginning with a single '#' are used for human-readable comments and can be ignored by parsers.
-End-of-line comments (comments preceeded by # at the end of and on the same line as a feature or directive line) are not allowed.
+End-of-line comments (comments preceded by # at the end of and on the same line as a feature or directive line) are not allowed.

 Line 0 gives the GFF version using the ##gff-version pragma.
 Line 1 indicates the boundaries of the region being annotated (a 1,497,228 bp region named "ctg123") using the ##sequence-region pragma.